Nidhi3338/SQL/README.md

 ## information
 is a processed data
 ##database
-coolection of processed data and raw facts in large volumne
+collection of processed data and raw facts in large volumne / collection of schema
+## schema
+its a collection of tables
 ## DBMS
 its a process of storingand retrieving data or information
   1. *relational database (sql ,tables) *